lavaeater/suburban-commando/README.md

 If they are in a flock or lonely, they should try to find food.
 Food is defined as, for now, the door to houses.
 They want to find housedoors.

 If they hear things within a certain range, they want to check that out, and if they find players, the want to follow them, get close, and when in range, attack.
+Perhaps they could, if they are many enough, go into some kind of wild frenzy mode, that would be super cool.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.